Dobropillia

-Dobropillia (Добропілля, /uk/; Доброполье) is a city in Pokrovsk Raion, Donetsk Oblast, Ukraine.
-Prior to 2020, it was a city of oblast significance and served as the administrative center of the former Dobropillia Raion, though it was administratively separate from the raion.
-It is located 94 km from Donetsk, the administrative center of the oblast.
+Dobropillia (Добропілля, /uk/; Доброполье) is a city in Pokrovsk Raion, Donetsk Oblast, Dobropillia urban hromada, Ukraine.
+Prior to 2020, it was a city of oblast significance and served as the center of the former Dobropillia Raion, though it was administratively separate from the raion.
+It is located 94 km from Donetsk, the administrative capital of the oblast.
 In 2022, 28,000 people lived in Dobropillia, and in 2025, approximately 22,000 did.

 Beginning on 11 August 2025, Russia launched an offensive towards the city and the Dobropillia–Kramatorsk highway as part of the Russian invasion of Ukraine.

+Geography

+Located in the northwestern part of the region, on the Byk River (a tributary of the Samara River (a tributary of the Dnieper River), part of the Dnieper River basin).
+Dobropillya Station is part of the Yasinovataya branch of the Donetsk Railways.
+The city is located 95 km west of Donetsk.

 History

-A local newspaper is published here since February 1935.

-During the Second World War, the settlement was occupied by Axis troops.
-It became a city in 1953.
-In 1970, the population of the city was 30 thousand people, the basis of the economy was coal mining.
+Monument to the V.I.
+Lenin on main square.

+The city of Dobropillia was founded in the 1840s as the Praskoveyevka farmstead (44 residents in 1859) by the landowner Albansky.
+Coal deposits were discovered in the area in the 1870s and 1880s, and the first mine was founded by the landowner Yenin at the end of the century.
+In 1913, the Erastovsky mine was established, and on the right bank of the Byka River, the Svyatogorsky mine.
+Since 1914, a railway line has been in operation, designed to transport coal mined from the mines of the Dobropolsky district.